 - Corporate charter service (VIP clients, luxury experience)

-With a traditional single-tenant WiFi platform, this airline group faces three major problems:
+With a traditional single-tenant WiFi platform, this airline group runs into three painful problems:

 1. Infrastructure Duplication

-- Separate WiFi portal instances (different domains, branding, languages)
+- Its own WiFi portal instance (different domains, branding, languages)

-- Isolated databases (passenger data, payment transactions, session logs)
+- Isolated databases (passenger data, payments, session logs)

 - Dedicated servers or VM clusters

-Result: 5x the infrastructure cost, 5x the operational complexity.
+The result?
+5x the infrastructure cost.
+5x the operational headaches.

 2. Integration Nightmare